You’ve always wanted to own your own business. Is now the right time for you?

 Begin by writing your plan to the best of your ability.
 But if you feel you need assistance, we recommend you contact one of the organizations below.
 They have experienced counselors who can review your plan, offer their assistance, guidance and suggestions to get you ready to apply for financing.
 But remember, they won't create a plan for you.

 Another great resource for general information about business planning is: Small Business Administration (SBA)

-While you are in the process of writing your business plan, be sure to check out the Business Basics: Finance & QuickBooks workshops and business value seminars offered by CEDF.
+While you are in the process of writing your business plan, be sure to check out CEDF workshops and seminars.